b0yke-v1lano/b0yke-v1lano/README.md

-- 👋 Hello World!, Welcome to my page.
+- 👋 Hello World!, welcome to my coding journey.
 - 🧑‍💻 I’m an ordinary student interested in Programming.
-- 🌱 I’m currently learning about Web development, Fintech and Artificial Intelligence.
+- 🌱 I’m currently learning about Web development.
 - 🤗 I'm welcomed for collaboration.